tOOlmaRR/toolmarrs-collectables/InventoryImportTool/README.md

 ## Data File Layout
-A sample of the data file layout is included in the Git repository and can ve found in the data folder.
+A sample of the data file layout is included in the Git repository and can be found in the data folder.
 A few highlights:
 1. Card Set Details
     1. Must be in rows 3-10.
     1. The labels in column 1 must exactly match what is expected and the values must be in the second column.